FriendsOfSymfony/FOSUserBundle/Resources/doc/index.rst

 Getting Started With FOSUserBundle
 ==================================

-The Symfony2 security component provides a flexible security framework that allows you to load users from configuration, a database, or anywhere else you can imagine.
+The Symfony security component provides a flexible security framework that allows you to load users from configuration, a database, or anywhere else you can imagine.
 The FOSUserBundle builds on top of this to make it quick and easy to store users in a database.